Phone-GWP-group

 The answer to this really depends on the scale and nature of your business.

 The larger your manufacturing or distribution grows, the more likely returnable packaging will begin to make economic sense.
-However, this will involve taking a longer term, strategic view of your supply chain, and ensuring that all other companies / organisations within it are able to make it work effectively.
+However, this will involve taking a longer-term, strategic view of your supply chain and ensuring that all other companies and organisations within it can make it work effectively.

-It will also require specific conditions to be met – such as a cooperative customer base, having transport systems in place that can handle the return and management of the transit containers, and delivery locations which are not too dispersed.
+It will also require specific conditions to be met, such as a cooperative customer base, transport systems in place that can handle the return and management of transit containers, and delivery locations that are not too dispersed.

 Returnable packaging